Sudeep3698/React-Weather-App/README.md

-This is an weather application for showing weather details based on the country and city provided in the application based on ReactJS fetching weather details from OpenweatherMap website
+This is an weather application for showing weather details based on the country and city provided in the application based on ReactJS fetching weather details from [OpenweatherMap website](https://openweathermap.org/).